slawtul/Ya_asteroids/README.md

     2. Avg ~2700 FPS with 2 objects on the screen

     Runtime polymorphism implementation is faster.
-Maybe because of compiler optimization or my implementation of std:variant sucks.
+Maybe because of compiler optimization or my implementation with std::variant sucks.

     [Edit] Yes... it was bad implementation, current awesome results: